Lydia Suzanne

 Imagine photos of you and the kids prepping dinner together or doing a puzzle!

 Turn on the video mode or use a camera app with a remote shutter.
-To go even fancier, you can also use a face tracking device like this one from Amazon.
+To go even fancier, as an Austin TX photographer I recommend a device like this one from Amazon.

 Pro tip: Set a weekly reminder to take a family photo in a different everyday moment (snuggles, bedtime stories, mealtime).